dewi-alliance/hotspot-manufacturers/Aaionet AA1 Light Hotspot.md

 * How long will the company provide customer support?

-AAINONET Connectivity GmbH products are all enjoying two year warranty if there are product defects, under german law on the sale of goods.
+AAIONET Connectivity GmbH products are all enjoying two year warranty if there are product defects, under german law on the sale of goods.

 * How are you planning to handle repairs and replacements?

-AAINONET Connectivity GmbH products are all enjoying two year warranty.
+AAIONET Connectivity GmbH products are all enjoying two year warranty.
 Customers could apply for repairs and replacements when a product defect has been detected.

 ## Hardware Security Element (required)